T-35

-The T-35 was a Soviet multi-turreted heavy tank of the interwar period and early Second World War that saw limited production and service with the Red Army.
-Often called a land battleship, it was the only five-turreted heavy tank in the world to reach production, but proved to be slow and mechanically unreliable.
+The T-35 was a Soviet multi-turreted heavy tank of the interwar period and early Second World War that saw limited service with the Red Army.
+Often called a "land battleship", it was the only five-turreted heavy tank in the world to reach production, but proved to be slow and mechanically unreliable.
 Most of the T-35 tanks still operational at the time of Operation Barbarossa were lost due to mechanical failure rather than enemy action.
 It was designed to complement the contemporary T-28 medium tank; however, very few were built.

-Outwardly, it was large; but internally, the spaces were cramped with the fighting compartments separated from each other.
+Outwardly it was large, but internally the spaces were cramped with the fighting compartments separated from each other.
 Some of the turrets obscured the entrance hatches.